 All applications are reviewed by people with Parkinson's and their loved ones who support them.
 So for the best chance of success, we recommend you involve the perspectives of people affected by Parkinson's when developing your application.

-Read our guide to preparing a research grant application (PDF, 132KB) for top tips on preparing your application for funding.
+Read our guide to writing a research grant application (PDF, 147KB) for top tips on preparing your application for funding.

 You could also read tips for health research funding success from the NIHR Research Design Service London.